 Let's begin with the bedroom.
 The bed is the place where you sleep - probably with pillows, sheets, and blankets.
-In this photo, there is a lamp next to the bed.
-The lamp is on top of a nightstand or night table.
+In this photo, there are two lamps next to the bed.

 You keep your clothes in a closet - on hangers - or in a dresser - inside the drawers.